hkarl/org-juslides/README.md

 * [RISE at Github ](https://github.com/damianavila/RISE)
 * [Pythontutor ](http://www.pythontutor.com)

-Mid-term goal is to write a slide dekc and script for Computer Science 101 Intorudciton to Programming class with it.
+Mid-term goal is to write a slide deck and script for Computer Science 101 Intorudciton to Programming class with it.
 (Taught at Paderborn University, winter term 2016/2017).

 Specifically, Org-mode annotations should enable animations on slides, play nice with source code, etc.